alfonsolcorcuera/Pewlett-Hackard-Analysis/README.md

 Below you find an image of our code and corresponding outputs that support the calculations used in the Summary.

+SQL Code:

 ![](Code.PNG)

+Employees about to retire by position:

 ![](Retiring.PNG)

+Employees eligible to participate in the mentorship program by position:

 ![](Mentoring.PNG)